dwongdev/sugoi-supernote/Guides/How to root SN A6X2.md

 \[PC\] This will copy the patched boot.img from Supernote device into Windows PC folder.

 Go back to Windows Powershell and type:
-`​.\adb pull "/storage/emulated/0/Download/boot.img" "X:\platform-tools_r35.0.0-windows\platform-tools"​`
+`​.\adb pull "/storage/emulated/0/Download/boot.img" "X:\platform-tools"​`

 Replace X: to whatever drive that the actual folder is for platform-tools.
 e.g if the folder is on E drive then it should be:

-​`.\adb pull "/storage/emulated/0/Download/boot.img" "E:\platform-tools_r35.0.0-windows\platform-tools"​`
+​`.\adb pull "/storage/emulated/0/Download/boot.img" "E:\platform-tools"​`

 You will see it do it's magic, copying files from the Supernote device onto your Windows PC - platform-tools folder.